Solent Enterprise Zone at Daedalus, Gosport and Fareham

 Road accessibility to and from the SEZ has been enhanced with a focus on M27 connectivity as part of the public sector infrastructure investment programme.
 Completed upgrades to Newgate Lane have improved existing connections to the A32 and M27 and, when completed in 2021, the Stubbington Bypass will further enhance linkages to the M27.

-In addition to a CAA licenced general aviation runway, the SEZ also benefits from having access to a marine slipway to the Solent that occupiers can use to transport products and raw materials by water.
+In addition to the airport, the SEZ also benefits from having access to a marine slipway to the Solent that occupiers can use to transport products and raw materials by water.
 The slipway is also used by Hovertravel for regular tourist/leisure related trips to and from the Isle of Wight.

-Other on-site facilities include the Fareham Innovation Centre (77 serviced office and workshop units, plus conference and meeting rooms) and CEMAST (the Centre of Excellence in Engineering, Manufacturing and Advanced Skills Training).
+Other on-site facilities include the Fareham Innovation Centre, with 75 serviced offices and workshop units, plus conference and meeting rooms, and CEMAST (the Centre of Excellence in Engineering, Manufacturing and Advanced Skills Training).
 CEMAST has 1,300 students enrolled in automotive, marine and aerospace related engineering and manufacturing apprenticeships; thereby providing an ongoing supply of skilled labour for local employers.

-As a result of both public and private sector investment business parks and serviced plots are now being brought forward across the SEZ i.e. Daedalus Park plus Faraday and Swordfish Business Parks; and Fareham Innovation Centre has recently been extended.
+As a result of both public and private sector investment business parks and serviced plots are now being brought forward across the SEZ i.e. Daedalus Park and Faraday Business Park; and Fareham Innovation Centre has recently been extended.
 Therefore long standing SEZ occupiers such as Britten-Norman, Phoenix Aviation, Marine Concepts, MonsterCam and the Maritime and Coastguard Agency are being joined by a wide range and increasing number of start-ups, micro businesses and SMEs.

 In terms of place making, in addition to proposed community, leisure and recreational facilities on the SEZ, new housing is already being built within or adjacent to the site.
 101 dwellings were completed in 2016 adjacent to the SEZ by Barratt David Wilson Homes at Seacrest Gardens; and Wates, as Homes England’s Accelerated Construction Delivery company partner, are currently building 200 (1,2,3 and 4 bedroom houses) on-site to create Daedalus Village.
 The SEZ is also adjacent to Lee-on-the-Solent, a district centre with further residential, retail, amenity and seafront attraction offers.